Amani5576/Nebula_Intensity/README.md

-        Level 1 -> highest intensity level (Thus, type in the integer "1") Level 2 -> 2nd highest intensity up until highest intenisty (Thus, type in the integer "2") Level 3 -> 3rd highest intensity up until highest intenisty (Thus, type in the integer "3") Level 4 -> 4th highest........
+        Level 1 -> highest intensity level (Thus, type in the integer "1") Level 2 -> 2nd highest intensity up until highest intenisty (Thus, type in the integer "2") Level 3 -> 3rd highest intensity up until highest intenisty (Thus, type in the integer "3") Level 4 -> 4th highest.......etc

-        NOTE: that there automatically exists an initial level 0.
-This intenisty level is only for one value in particular which has the highest intensity value within the entire matrix.
+        NOTE: There automatically exists an initial **level 0**.
+This intenisty level is only for one value in particular which has the highest intensity value within the *entire matrix*.

 *The above essestially decreases processing time if not all intensity levels are desired.*

-    -Allows user to choose three data ouputs: (which are limited by users chosen Scaling factor) -Get pixels that belong to all levels of intensity up until the lowest intensity -Get pixels that belong to a particular level of intenisty -Let pixels that belong to particular levels of intenisty
+*Allows user to choose three data ouputs: (which are limited by users chosen Scaling factor)
+    -Get pixels that belong to all levels of intensity up until the lowest intensity -Get pixels that belong to a particular level of intenisty -Let pixels that belong to particular levels of intenisty

 The pixels will be given in terms of a tuple:

     (<x-coord> , <y-coord> , <Intensity_level>)

 See image below with an example of chosen user input:

-Scaling Factor = 40
+*Scaling Factor = `40`
-Level Limit = 10
+*Level Limit = `10`
-Last user input = "Yes" (in order to see all levels)
+*Last user input = `Yes` *(in order to see all levels)*

 Tuples are used further on in plotting of filtered data in spectra.py @rofhima13